-Alpha Kappa Delta (AKD) is an integral component of the Department of Sociology at Texas Southern University.
+Alpha Kappa Delta (AKD) is an international academic Sociology honor society and an integral component of the Department of Sociology at Texas Southern University.
 The purpose of this honor society is to promote scholarship, both at the graduate and undergraduate levels.
-The Sociology Faculty members are diligent in encouraging all sociology majors to excel in their academic studies.
-To become a member of AKD, a student has to be at least a junior and have accumulated the equivalent of an overall grade point average of 3.0 by a four point scale, and shall rank in the top 35% of their class in general scholarship.
-A student must have completed at least four regular courses in sociology prior to initiation.
+Sociology Faculty members are diligent in encouraging all sociology majors to excel in their academic studies.
+To become a member of AKD, a student must be an officially declared Sociology major or have a serious interest in Sociology within an official program of the University; has to have at least junior standing; have maintained a 3.0 in Sociology courses; have accumulated the equivalent of an overall grade point average of 3.0 by a four point scale, and shall rank in the top 35% of their class in general scholarship; and must have completed at least four regular courses in sociology prior to initiation.
 Graduate students need to complete at least one-half year of course work in sociology while maintaining at least a 3.0 grade point average.
 The Honor Society's focus promotes the scientific study of society through research and service to mankind.

-In summary, interested students must first gain admission to the University; must meet their ASSET responsibility; must fulfill prerequisites referenced above; and must petition the Department for admission.
+In summary, interested students must first gain admission to the University; meet their ASSET responsibility; fulfill prerequisites referenced above; and petition the Department for admission.
 To ensure proper progression toward graduation, students are provided comprehensive advisement by a Sociology Faculty member, and an exit examination is required of graduating seniors.
 For further information regarding the Sociology major or minor requirements, contact the Department at (713)-313-7250.